 Best for: Anyone looking to learn about content creation and wanting to make money immediately

-Requirements: None aside from a device and an internet connection
+Requirements: A device and an internet connection.
+That’s it.

-To put it simply, UGC is an ad that doesn't seem like an ad.
-It's your favorite influencer sharing what they use in their beauty regime, or a fitness creator showing you their gym fits.
+It's your favorite influencer sharing what they use in their beauty regimen, or a fitness creator showing you their gym fits.
 Brands love UGC as it creates trust and authenticity for their products.

-To get started, go to Content Rewards, filter by UGC, find a reward you want to submit content for and join the whop.
-Once you're in the whop, follow the campaign requirements then create and submit your content.
+Just go to Content Rewards, filter by UGC, find a reward you want to submit content for, and join the whop.
+It doesn’t get simpler than that.

 Best for: Anyone willing to leverage social media to make money